mantik-ai/core/doc/MantikHeader.md

 ### Meta Variables

-A Mantik file can contain meta variables.
+A Mantik Header can contain meta variables.
 This look like this:

 ```
 name: my-algorithm